cyclosproject/cyclos4-ui/README.md

 ### Customizing the dashboard

 The dashboard is the home page for logged users.
 It contains several items that present useful information for users.
 Each item is an independent component that can be customized.
-Also, each item can be enabled only for some resolution breakpoints, namely:
+Also, each item can be enabled only for some [layout breakpoints](#layout-breakpoints).

-- `xxs`: Very small displays, such as KaiOS' smart feature phones;
-- `xs`: Mobile devices  / very small browser windows;
-- `sm`: Tablets in portrait mode / small desktop windows;
-- `md`: Tablets in landscape mode / medium desktop windows;
-- `lg`: Desktop browsers with not-so-large resolutions;
-- `xg`: Desktop browsers with large resolutions.

-Also, greater-than and lower-than variations are available: `gt-xxs` (`xxs` or greater) up to `gt-lg`, as well as `lt-xg` up to `lt-xs`.

 When displayed on desktop, the dashboard has 3 columns: `left`, `right` and `full` (presented below).
 Each item defines on which column it is shown.

 The following dashboard items are available: